parsiya/parsiya.net/backup-content/post/2015-01-06-tales-from-the-crypt-o-leaking-aes-keys.markdown

 EVP_CIPHER_CTX_free(0x9ff5ce0, 0xbfdecd8c, 0xbfdecd24, 0xbfdecdec, 48) = 0
 {% endcodeblock >}}

-{{< imgcap src="" caption="" /images/2015/tales1/Queen-Amused.jpg Her Majesty is amused – If you are offended please don’t send James Bond after me >}}
+{{< imgcap src="" title="" /images/2015/tales1/Queen-Amused.jpg Her Majesty is amused – If you are offended please don’t send James Bond after me >}}

 #### 2.4  Finding the Key (Using GDB) II: Electric Boogaloo
 That was too easy but we pleased a powerful friend.
 Let’s try and find it using GDB (gasp).
 Good thing that we compiled out binary using the ggdb switch.
 If not go ahead and do that.
 We know we are looking for ``EVP_DecryptInit_ex`` and we have already seen how to use GDB.
 We will ``set verbose on`` (in case stuff happens).